Horsham Stone: Uses of Horsham Stone

 Horsham Stone has a long history of use.
 The earliest record is from the Bronze Age.
 Archeologists at Amberley found quern fragments made of Horsham Stone at Amberley Mount.
 It was used extensively by the Romans including in the construction of Stane Street.
 Villas such as Bignor and Fishbourne have examples of flooring and roof slates of the material.

 In later centuries there are numerous examples in Sussex and the surrounding counties as a roofing material, particularly for mills, dovecotes, churches, manor houses and similar buildings.
-Completely rainproof and long-lasting, it was ideal for these structures.Smaller-scale uses include road surfaces, for which the thickest slabs were typically used: the footpaths leading to St Mary's Church at Shipley, the north wall of St Nicholas' Church at Itchingfield, and gravestones, fonts and tombs with examples at St Mary the Virgin's Church in Horsham and St Nicholas, Poling, West Sussex.
+Completely rainproof and long-lasting, it was ideal for these structures.
+Smaller-scale uses include road surfaces, for which the thickest slabs were typically used: the footpaths leading to St Mary's Church at Shipley, the north wall of St Nicholas' Church at Itchingfield, and gravestones, fonts and tombs with examples at St Mary the Virgin's Church in Horsham and St George's Church, West Grinstead.
 Once exposed it hardens quickly and will last for hundreds of years.
 The characteristic ripple marks are retained.
-There are redundant quarry workings throughout Sussex but just one working quarry in 2018.
+There are redundant quarry workings throughout Sussex but just one working quarry in 2024.
 Large quarries at Nuthurst, and Stammerham in Southwater, are no longer extant but others survive in isolated Wealden settings.